frees-io/frees-rpc-workshop/README.md

 }
 ```

-Few new things needed for the `orderStream` service implementation:
+Now, a few new things needed for the `orderStream` service implementation:

 - A CSV Writer for Scala, in this case we are using: https://github.com/tototoshi/scala-csv.
-In fact, these order stream could be store somewhere else, like a database or sent to a kafka topic, among others options.
+However, this order stream could be store somewhere else, like a database or sent to a kafka topic, among other choices.
 - In the class constructor, we are requiring a new implicit dependency (`T2F: Task ~> F`), which is a natural transformation to go from `monix.eval.Task` to our `F`.
 This is needed because of the way we are consuming the `monix.reactive.Observable` through the `foreachL` (it creates a new `monix.eval.Task Task` that will consume the observable, executing the given callback for each element).

 * Actually, we need to specify the same implicit evidence requirement when instantiating the `RFMAnalysisServiceHandler`, at class [scalaexchange.serverapp.Implicits](./server/src/main/scala/implicits.scala):